sheafitzek/reactjs-dallas-meetup-info/README.md

 # reactjs-dallas-meetup-info

-A react app that displays info on upcoming meetups for the Reactjs-Dallas group
+Information on upcoming events for the ReactJs-Dallas Meetup group